amblina/katacoda-scenarios/tutorial3/step5.md

 Almost all software installed on your machine will have a `man page` on a unix or unix-like system.
-However, if there is no manual for a command line tool often runnning `--help` with the software name can bring up help info.
+However, if there is no manual for a command line tool adding `--help` to the command is often a good idea as it can  bring up help info.

 While we are trying out wacky commands, try running the `man` command for a piece of software that doesn't exist: